GraysonWills/Google-ADK-Hackathon/README.md

 GOOGLE_GENAI_USE_VERTEXAI=FALSE
 GOOGLE_API_KEY=YOUR_API_KEY_HERE
 ```
+# This is one way of running it -- But we want to over the full UI so ignore this
 ## Running the project
 Once you have set up the project, you can run the project using the ADK CLI: